Panniku/MP3-Player/README.md

 - This can be fixed by having at least one song with image metadata, which then the application can register

 ## Bugs
+### 1. Visualizer wont work on Android 7
-- If you come across any bug, please report to me at my discord `Pannikuパン肉#5360`!
+- If you come across any more bug, please report to me at my discord `Pannikuパン肉#5360`!